GoogleChromeLabs/audioworklet-polyfill/README.md

   </h1>
 </p>

 Polyfills [AudioWorklet] in browsers that don't support it, using ScriptProcessorNodes under the hood.
+Build effects using AudioWorklet, and they'll work in Chrome, Firefox, Safari and Edge.

 Worklets are invoked on the main thread within an isolated scope emulating that of a Worklet.